ayousuf23/ayousuf23.github.io/_pages/cv.md

 {% include base_path %}

-My contact information is under my profile on the right.
+If you want to contact me, my email is on the right (click on "Email").

 Education
 ======